CristianCristancho/vpc_aws/Chapter01-IntroductionToAWS/Chapter.md

 ###  Regions

- * AWS region is a physical geographic location that consists of a cluster of data center.
+ * An AWS region is a physical geographical location that consists of a cluster of data centers
  * Each region  is completely independent and isolated from the other ones.